Nago, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be careful to choose the necessary kind.
-Most adapters that you can buy are just plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Check that you choose the necessary type.
+Most adapters available are just plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most locations.

 What to do in Nago, Japan